jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 # Homebridge plugin for HomeWizard Energy

-This Homebridge plugin exposes your HomeWizard Energy Sockets to Apple HomeKit.
+This Homebridge plugin exposes your [HomeWizard Energy Sockets](https://www.homewizard.com/shop/wi-fi-energy-socket/) to Apple HomeKit.
 So you can use the Home App to manually switch - or automate - your Energy Sockets.

 ## Getting started

 For Homebridge to communicate with your Energy Sockets, it is preferred they all have a fixed IP address in your network.
 You also need to enable the "Local API" setting from within the HomeWizard "Energy" app for each Energy Socket.

+More on this on the HomeWizard support page: [Integrating Energy with other systems (API)](https://helpdesk.homewizard.com/en/articles/5935977-integrating-energy-with-other-systems-api)

 ### Set fixed IP addresses